marceloterra1983/TradingSystem/tools/compose/evolution/README.md

 - MinIO can be replaced with any S3 endpoint by overriding `EVOLUTION_S3_ENDPOINT`, `S3_USE_SSL`, and `S3_PORT`.
 - Telemetry is disabled (`TELEMETRY_ENABLED=false`) but can be re-enabled via `.env`.

+- PostgreSQL tuning is applied via explicit `postgres -c` flags inside the compose file, ensuring compatibility with the devcontainer's rootless Docker runtime.

-See `tools/compose/docker-compose.evolution-api.yml` for full details.
+See `tools/compose/docker-compose.5-2-evolution-api-stack.yml` for full details.